microsoft/migrate-java-ee-app-to-azure-training/03-setting-up-aks/README.md

 ## What are we going to do in this step

-In this step we are going to setup your Azure Kubernetes Service (AKS) cluster.
+In this step we are going to setup access to your Azure Kubernetes Service (AKS) cluster.

 ## Determine your unique id and set it in your environment